seafoam6/lets-kill-css/PITCHME.md

 Someone at Tumblr convinced their team there would be something called `blue_button` and something called `blue_button_right`.

-note: I've worked on similar projects, where by the end, the client had us move `blue_button_right` to the left, but no one wanted to search/replace all their CSS, rename everything and repair all the broken css.
+note: I've worked on similar projects, where by the end, the client had us move `blue_button_right` to the left, but no one wanted to search/replace all their CSS, rename everything and repair all the css.
 So `blue_button_right` just happened to live to the left of `blue_button_left`

 ---

 # JavaScript to the Rescue
 If you have the full power of JavaScript, why let the limitations of CSS get in your way?

+note: CSS is antiquated when used in complex apps.
 ---

-### Forget the cascade with Object.assign()

----

-Put your stuff where ever you want

----

-### Use javascript to get rid of naming conflicts, scoped styles

----

-### styles in JavaScript
+### styles in React

 in CSS:
 ```
 .internal-link{
-  border-bottom: '3px solid #f7d71e',
-  font-style: 'italic'
+  color: blue;
+  font-weight: bold;
+  &:hover{
+    background: DarkSeaGreen
+  }
 }
 ```
 note: here's a pretty standard bunch of css